Kumaon division: History

 Prehistoric dwellings and Stone Age implements have been discovered in Almora and Nainital districts.
 Initially settled by Kol tribals, the region witnessed successive waves of Kiratas, Khasas and Indo-Scythians.
 Kunindas were the first rulers of the region.
 They were followed by the Katyuri kings of Khasha origin who controlled the region from 700 to 1200 AD.

 Around 1100–1200 AD, after Katyuri kingdom disintegration, Kurmanchal was divided into eight different principalities: Baijnath-Katyur, Dwarhat, Doti, Baramandal, Askot, Sira, Sora, Sui.
 Around 1581 AD, under Rudra Chand, the whole region was brought together again as Kumaon.

 Kumaon Kingdom

 Katyuri Raj

-The Katyuri dynasty was a ruling Hindu dynasty of Khasha origin and was founded by Vashudev Katyuri. they established their kingdom and called it Kurmanchal kingdom, they dominated lands of varying extent from the 'Katyur' (modern day Baijnath) valley in Kumaon, between 7th and 11th centuries AD, and established their capital at Baijnath in Bageshwar district, which was then known as Kartikeyapura and lies in the centre of 'Katyur' valley.
-Brahmadev mandi in Kanchanpur District of far western Nepal was established by Katyuri king Brahma Deo, At their peak, the kurmanchal kingdom of Katyuri kings was extended from Sikkim in the east to Kabul, Afghanistan in the west, before fragmenting into numerous principalities by the 12th century.
+The Katyuri dynasty was a ruling Hindu dynasty of Khasha origin that was founded by Vashudev Katyuri.
+They established their kingdom and called it Kurmanchal kingdom, dominating lands of varying extent from the 'Katyur' (modern day Baijnath) valley in Kumaon, between 7th and 11th centuries AD, and establishing their capital at Baijnath in Bageshwar district, which was then known as Kartikeyapura and lies in the centre of 'Katyur' valley.
+Brahmadev mandi in Kanchanpur District of far western Nepal was established by Katyuri king Brahma Deo.
+At their peak, the kurmanchal kingdom of Katyuri kings was extended from Sikkim in the east to Kabul, Afghanistan in the west, before fragmenting into numerous principalities by the 12th century.